-- A bank on an extension of credit made pursuant to a loan agreement entered into in the ordinary course of its trade or business, except for interest paid on an obligation of the United States, - 2) A 10% shareholder (described above), or - 3) A controlled foreign corporation from a related person.
+- A bank on an extension of credit made pursuant to a loan agreement entered into in the ordinary course of its trade or business, except for interest paid on an obligation of the United States, - 2) A 10% shareholder (described above), or - A controlled foreign corporation from a related person.

 Contingent interest rule.
-Portfolio interest that is exempt from withholding generally does not include contingent interest.
+Portfolio interest generally does not include contingent interest.
 Contingent interest is any of the following:

-- 1) Interest that is determined by reference to: - a) Any receipts, sales, or other cash flow of the debtor or related person, - b) Income or profits of the debtor or related person, - c) Any change in value of any property of the debtor or a related person, or - Any dividend, partnership distributions, or similar payments made by the debtor or a related person. - Any other type of contingent interest that is identified by the Secretary of the Treasury in regulations.
+- Interest that is determined by reference to: - Any receipts, sales, or other cash flow of the debtor or related person, - b) Income or profits of the debtor or related person, - Any change in value of any property of the debtor or a related person, or

+- Any dividend, partnership distributions, or similar payments made by the debtor or a related person, and - Any other type of contingent interest that is identified by the Secretary of the Treasury in regulations.